 The process includes obtaining clearance through Department of Justice and registering the firearm.
 All firearms must be registered before they are released.
-You can complete the forms required by Department of Justice by contacting them or going online.
-Once you obtain clearance and the firearm is registered, you can contact the Property and Evidence Team at 707-543-3618 to provide copies of the Department of Justice documents and set up an appointment for the release.
+You can complete the forms required by Department of Justice by contacting them.
+Once you obtain clearance and the firearm is registered, you must provide the Property and Evidence Team copies of the DOJ documents and call 707-543-3618 to set up an appointment for the release.